An Age of Information Characterization of SPS: Conclusion

 \section{Conclusion}

 In this paper we derived an approximation for the pmf of the AoI for reservation-based channel access schemes, specifically focusing on SPS.
 We validate the approximation using simulations.
 With this model, we are able to better quantify the typical ON-OFF behavior which arises from reserving resources periodically, and thereby repeating collisions and successful transmissions alike.
 In addition, our model offers the first tool for quantifying the age-violation probability, which is important for safety-critical applications.
 Further, we demonstrate the necessity for cross-layer optimization by showing, for example, that one can accommodate almost twice as many nodes in a system with almost the same age violation probability if the reservation probability and the sampling period are chosen properly.
-We conclude by the observation that it is of critical importance to properly define the requirements of the application, since, as have seen from the examples, minimizing the average AoI does not lead to a minimum age violation probability in general. \begin{appendices}
+We conclude by emphasizing the critical importance of accurately defining the requirements of the application.
+As illustrated by the examples, minimizing the average AoI does not guarantee a minimum age violation probability in general.

+This papers also opens up several interesting avenues of further research.
+This includes cross-layer optimization of communication protocols for specific safety-critical applications, e.g., in autonomous driving, making use of the insights we give on the dependence of performance and reliability on the parameter choice.
+Another direction would be the development of protocols that use the AoI estimates we propose to dynamically adapt network parameters to changing conditions.
+Finally, it could also be beneficial to explore extensions to the system model.
+This could include more detailed modeling for uniform reservation lengths and exploration of the connection between sampling and transmission via related metrics such as stochastic AoI \cite{zhang_statistical_2021,xiao_statistical_2024,Xiao_statistical_2025}.